vtphan/plot-tutorial/scripts/README.md

 Usage:
 ```
- Rscript qq.R data_file x y [c]
+ Rscript qq.R data_file x y [z]
 ```

 - data_file : comma-separated or tab-separated file, with a header and column names.
 The data must be in long-form.
 - x : the name of column in data_file representing the x-variable.
 - y : the name of column in data_file representing the y-variable.
-- c : Optional.
+- z : Optional.
 The name of column in data_file representing the colorized grouping of data.

 Example:
 ```